broadinstitute/tgg-terraform-modules/project-sandbox/README.md

 # gnomAD Terraform Project

-This module is designed to easily spin up a google cloud project in a configuration that is suitable for typical gnomAD activities.
+This module is designed to easily spin up a google cloud project in a configuration that is suitable for typical seqr/gnomAD activities.

 ## Inventory